zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-overview.md

 });
 ```

+For more information about loading indicators, see [top-blades-procedure.md#displaying-a-loading-indicator-ux](top-blades-procedure.md#displaying-a-loading-indicator-ux).

 ### Customizing Alerts

 The SDK provides two ways to configure the behavior of an alert, which is the pop-up that is displayed when the user tries to close a form that contains unsaved edits.

-1. The alert can be suppressed the alert by setting the value to `FxViewModels.AlertLevel.None`, as in the following code.
+1. The alert can suppress the alert by setting the value to `FxViewModels.AlertLevel.None`, as in the following code.

     ```ts
     form.configureAlertOnClose(FxViewModels.AlertLevel.None);